GamesCrafters/GamesmanNova/RUNNING-BUG.md

 - This affects the depth and structure of the game graph

 **Component assignment:**
-- Zero-by uses `elements / 1000000` for component assignment
+- Zero-by uses `elements / big_number` for component assignment
 - For small games (e.g., 2-100000-1), all states map to component 0
 - This guarantees only one ForwardTask exists with no children spawned
+- Even in this case the bug occurs

 ## Why These Observations Matter